The Resolution Property via Azumaya Algebras: The Surjectivity of the Brauer Map

-for $i=1, 2$ respectively and these all vanish because an affine scheme has no quasicoherent cohomology!
+for $i=1, 2$ respectively and these groups vanish because an affine scheme has no quasi-coherent cohomology.
 Note that a deformation of a vector bundle $V_i$ also induces a deformation of its determinant, but since the deformation spaces are trivial and $\text{det} (V_0) \cong \mathcal{O}_{\mathscr{X}_{\Spec A_0}}$ this implies $\det(V_1) \cong \mathcal{O}_{\mathscr{X}_{\Spec A/I^2}}$.
 By induction it follows that the $V_i$ all have trivial determinants.
 Thus we have a compatible system $\{V_i\}$ of vector bundles all of whose determinants are trivial.
-By a generalization of Grothendieck's Existence theorem (see Theorem 1.4 of \cite{olssonproper}) applied to $\{V_i\}$ and $\mathscr{X}_{\Spec A} \to \Spec A$ there exists a coherent sheaf on $\mathscr{X}_{\Spec A}$ restricting to $\{V_i\}$.
-It is a vector bundle since it is a flat coherent sheaf on the Noetherian stack $\mathscr{X}_{\Spec A}$ (see Tag 0523).
-Moreover, its determinant must be trivial by Grothendieck's existence theorem again since the corresponding formal determinant is trivial!
-This completes the proof of the lemma. \end{proof}
+By a generalization of Grothendieck's Existence theorem (see \cite[Theorem 1.4]{olssonproper}) there exists a vector bundle on $\mathscr{X}_{\Spec A}$ restricting to $\{V_i\}$ with trivial determinant. \end{proof}

-\begin{thm} Let $\mathscr{X}$ be a $2$-dimensional tame, normal Deligne-Mumford stack which is finite-type, separated over a field with generically trivial stabilizers, then $\Br(\sX)=\Br'(\sX)$. \end{thm}
+\begin{Theorem} Let $\mathscr{X}$ be a $2$-dimensional, tame Artin stack which is finite-type and separated over a field.
+Suppose that $\ms X$ is a gerbe over a stack $\ms X'$ with generically trivial stabilizers.
+If $\ms X$ is regular in codimension $1$ ($R_1$), then it has the resolution property. \end{Theorem}

+\begin{proof} Since the gerbe morphism $\ms X \to \ms X'$ is smooth and codimension-preserving, it follows that $\ms X'$ is also $R_1$.
+Thus, to prove the theorem it suffices to show \begin{enumerate} \item $\ms X'$ is a global quotient stack, and

+\item There are enough Azumaya algebras on $\ms X'$ i.e. $\Br(\ms X')=\Br'(\ms X')$. \end{enumerate} Indeed, Theorem \ref{ResSurface}, Proposition \ref{resolutionpropertycoarsemoduli} and Lemma \ref{resolutionpropertycomposes} shows that (1) implies $\ms X'$ has the resolution property.
+Thus, to show the theorem it suffices to show the gerbe morphism $\ms X \to \ms X'$ has the resolution property.
+However, since the class of $R_1$ tame Artin surfaces with generically trivial stabilizers is stable under finite \'etale covers, Theorem \ref{thm:tamegerbe} implies it is enough to show $\Br(\ms X')=\Br'(\ms X')$.